ku-fpg/ku-fpg.github.io/research/wakarusa.md

 ## Summary

-This project is building a domain-specific language toolkit, called Wakarusa, that makes domain-specific languages easier to deploy.
+This project is building a domain-specific language toolkit, called Wakarusa, that makes domain-specific languages easier to deploy in high-performance scenarios.
+The technology is going to be initially applied to two types of high-performance platforms, GPGPUs and FPGAs.
+However, the toolkit will be general purpose, and we expect the result will also make it easier to deploy DSLs in situations where resource usage needs to be well-understand, such as cloud resources and embedded systems.
 The project is funded by the NSF.

 --------------|------------------------------------------------------------------------------
 **Title**     | CAREER: Filling the Gaps in Domain-Specific Functional-Based Solutions for High-Performance Execution